dk731/cube-doc/docs/intro.md

 <img src="/img/example_emulator.gif" width="75%"/>
 <br/>

-3. When result satisfies you, submit your code to the running queue
+3. When the result satisfies you, submit your code to the running queue

 <img src="/img/example_submit.gif" width="75%"/>
 <br/>

-After you ideas has been developed and submited later during live stream you with other viewers will be able to observe your animation in real time and get your own video afterwards.
+After your ideas have been developed and submitted later during a live stream, you, with other viewers, will be able to observe your animation in real-time and get your video afterward.

 <img src="/img/example_real.gif" width="75%"/>